Packie Bonner: Euro 1992

 Bonner remained Ireland's number one choice goalkeeper for UEFA Euro 1992, where Ireland was drawn against Poland, Turkey and England in the qualifying round.
 Ireland lost out to England in controversial circumstances.
 With Ireland one point behind England and tied with Poland with two games left, it was debated in the media if a draw with Poland would be better than a win.
 Assuming England beat Turkey on the same day, a draw left Ireland and Poland with six points each with England on eight points and all three teams having one remaining game.
 With England playing Poland in the last game, it meant that Poland could still qualify for the tournament by beating England and hoping Ireland failed to beat Turkey in their last game.
 If Poland did beat England, Ireland could then qualify on goal difference by beating Turkey.
 However, if instead, Ireland beat Poland in the second-last game, Poland was out of the tournament.
 Ireland would have seven points to England's eight, meaning that Ireland would need to beat Turkey and hope that Poland, without the prospect of qualification, could still manage a draw with England.
 With Ireland leading Poland 3–1 with minutes to go, Ireland conceded two late goals and the game finished 3–3.

-In those final games Poland did hold England to a draw (1-1) and Ireland did beat Turkey 3-1, but England had beaten Turkey 1-0 that night and qualified with 9 points to Ireland's 8 points.
+In those final games Poland did hold England to a draw (1–1) and Ireland did beat Turkey 3–1, but England qualified with 9 points to Ireland's 8 points.